Programs and Tours

-Gallery Tours: Visual Arts in Nelson and Beyond
+Gallery Tours: Visual Arts as Conversation Starters

 Touchstones Nelson also features two galleries displaying art and history exhibitions that change quarterly.
 Contact us to ask about current exhibition programming including docent-led tours and rotating visual art activities based on the changing shows in our first-floor galleries.
 You can also visit our current exhibitions page to find out more.